kannusharma935/git_rem/readme.txt

  Diff b/w git rm and git restore. ans- if you want to move the whole file back to the untracked state, then we do git rm , otherwise if we just want the changes to be moved in working area or staging are then we do git restore.

+ git diff commitid_a commitid_b -this command shows the diff b/w both commits in a file